Sources of Federal Government and Employee Information

-CDEV has historically been used as a means of ensuring that the Government’s interests that are assigned to it have been managed with a commercial focus.
-To date, we have managed and sold some fifteen companies for the Government with total proceeds exceeding $3 billion.
-We continue to manage Canada’s interest in the Hibernia oil field, the preferred and common shares in General Motors and liabilities of Canada Eldor Inc.
+CDEV has historically been used as a means of ensuring that the Government’s interests that are assigned to it are managed with a commercial focus.
+To date, CDEV has managed and sold some fifteen companies for the Government with total proceeds exceeding $8.5 billion including $6 billion from the sale of GM shares.
+CDEV continues to manage Canada’s interest in the Hibernia oil field, and it owns the Trans Mountain Corporation.

-CDEV is managed by a staff based in Toronto, headed by the Executive Vice-President, who work closely with consultants, legal counsel, the Board and management of its subsidiaries to ensure the effective functioning of the Corporation and all subsidiaries.
-CHHC has separate management based in Calgary.
-In order to manage the investments in GM, additional expert advisory consultants have been hired.
+CDEV is managed by a staff based in Toronto, headed by the President and Chief Executive Officer, who work closely with consultants, legal counsel, the Board and management of its subsidiaries to ensure the effective functioning of the Corporation and all subsidiaries.
+CHHC and TMC have separate management teams based in Calgary.

 Canada Eldor Inc.